bajpai244/Kodkarate/README.md

 ## Introduction

-KodKarate is an open source IDE powered by _Judge Api_ with support for 21 programming languages and the editor can be used in 17 themes.
+KodKarate is an open source IDE powered by _Judge Api_ with support for 21 programming languages and 17 themes.

 ![Code Running GIF](./GIF/runcode.gif)

-The documentation comes in two languages **English and Hindi**
+The documentation comes in two languages: **English** and **Hindi**

 ### Languages Supported:-